 This February, I have a challenge for you: teach kids about three NEW black history figures.
 Three people whom you’ve never heard of, or have never taught in the classroom.
 It can be as simple as reading a picture book biography.

 Even if you only learn about three new people every year, in ten years you will know 34 different important African-Americans!
-And if we come together and pool our resources, then you can potentially learn a lot more than that in a much shorter time-frame, if you want.
+And if we come together and pool our resources, then you can potentially learn so much more in a much shorter time-frame.